Guidelines for Hiring Newly Graduated Students

 Every year questions arise as to who is eligible to work on campus and who is not.
 The following are hiring guidelines as they pertain to the newly graduated.

 Officially, graduates lose their student status when they receive their diplomas.
 They are no longer classified as students for payroll purposes.
 If there is a graduate you want to hire, a Temporary Hire Authorization Form (also found on the HR website) must be completed and submitted to the HR Department.
 This includes graduates who have been working with faculty members on grant-funded projects.
 This must be done well in advance of the day of graduation because the former students cannot work until the position has received the required approvals.
-Please contact one of the following HR Partners, Melissa Benoit ext 6935- or Jody Marra ext 6175, for further information.
+Please contact one of HR Partners, Melissa Benoit ext 6935- or Jody Marra ext 6175, for further information.